← all fixtures

 Market

-Confidence 4/10.
-Even the favoured outcome (34%) fails about 66% of the time; a single match is high variance.
-This one is close; treat the scoreline as indicative only.
+Confidence 5/10.
+Even the favoured outcome (53%) fails about 47% of the time; a single match is high variance.

 1. 1